 You must contact us in writing or by email as soon as possible if you wish to end your tenancy.
 The Town Council has a form for this purpose which can be posted to you if you prefer.
 Please remove any of your property at the end of your tenancy and any plants you wish to keep.
-Anything left on your plot after the end date will become the property of the Council.
+Anything left on your plot after the end date will be disposed of.
 Should the Council need to clear the plot for the next tenant then the cost incurred will be recharged.

-10. Site Inspections
+11. Site Inspections

-All allotment plots will be inspected once a year.
+All allotment plots will be inspected at least once a year.
 More frequent inspections will be made where it is deemed appropriate.